gbrickell/starter_maker_PCB/documentation/starter_maker_pcb_imgPi_readme.txt

 starter_maker_pcb_imgPi_readme.txt - version control details for the Starter Maker PCB: Image Taking
 ****************************************************************************************************

-required components version 2.0 September 2024
+required components version 2.2 May 2026
 ----------------------------------------------
   required components for use with the v1.0 PCB are listed in the starter_maker_pcb_getting_started.pdf and starter_maker_pcb_usage _documentation.pdf documents